Deep learning-based computational method for soft matter dynamics: Deep Onsager-Machlup method: Deep Onsager-Machlup method (DOMM) for soft matter dynamics

 Variational principles like MFEVP, OMVP, and OVP provide not only an equivalent substitute for the applications of kinetic (force balance) equations but also some powerful direct variational methods of finding approximate solutions to these equations, \emph{e.g.}, Ritz method and the least-squares method~\cite{Reddy2017,Xu2021,Xu2022}.
 In these approximate variational methods, some trial (admissible) solutions to the equations are assumed where the state variables $\boldsymbol{\alpha}$ are taken as combinations of some simple analytical functions with a much smaller number of adjustable parameters, $\mathbf{c}$.
 Particularly, in soft matter physics, such variational methods, usually referred to as Ritz-type methods~\cite{Xu2022}, have been widely used to solve stationary problems such as the structure and phase behaviors of soft matter~\cite{Doi2013,Xu2022}.
 Recently, Doi~\cite{Doi2015} followed a similar idea of the Ritz-type method and used the OMVP and OVP as an approximate approach to soft matter dynamics~\cite{Doi2015,Doi2019,Doi2021}.
-More specifically, in the continuum field theory of linear irreversible processes~\cite{Doi2015,Xu2021}, Doi's approximate variational method can be summarized as follows.
-The state (field) variables are denoted by $\boldsymbol{\alpha}(\mathbf{x},t)$ with $\mathbf{x}$ being the spatial position and the OM integral is a functional of $\boldsymbol{\alpha}(\mathbf{x},t)$, \emph{i.e.}, ${\mathcal L}_{\mathrm{om}}={\mathcal L}_{\mathrm{om}}[\boldsymbol{\alpha}(\mathbf{x},t)]$.
-One usually seeks an explicit approximation (trial solution) $\mathbf{A}_{\mathrm N}(\mathbf{x},t)$ to $\boldsymbol{\alpha}(\mathbf{x},t)$, for example, in the finite series form of~\cite{Xu2021,Xu2022}